Soy and Endometriosis: Myths, Risks, and Health Benefits of Soy Foods for Symptom Relief

 Endometriosis Soy Solutions: Organic and Fermented Soy for Endometriosis

-With all of this in mind, we can take a step back and learn from our ancestors who enjoyed soy woven into their healthful traditions: ferment it or buy it traditionally prepared, eat it in moderation, and only purchase organic varieties.
+With all of this in mind, we can take a step back and learn from our ancestors who enjoyed soy woven into their healthful traditions: grow it organically, ferment it or buy it traditionally prepared, and (like nearly everything) eat it in moderation.

 These fundamentals, when taken together, can turn an inflammation-provoking and nutrient-robbing food into something entirely different - a food full of flavor, nutrients, and beneficial isoflavones.

-Non-fermented soy products you may consider avoiding include fresh, non-steamed soybeans (edamame) or dry soy nuts or flour, soymilk, tofu, and highly processed soy “things” (think all the soy cheeses, milk, meats, etc).
+Non-fermented soy products you may consider avoiding include dry soy nuts or flour, soymilk, tofu, and highly processed soy “things” (think all the soy cheeses, milk, meats, etc).
 Eating these foods here or there won’t “kill you,” of course, but if these make up the foundation of your diet (like me when I was a devout vegetarian) then make it a goal to kick this habit to the curb.

 You can swap out soy cheese for homemade pre-soaked (to remove phytates) cashew cheese.
 Soy milk?
 Replace with your own (pre-soaked for 12 hours) nut, seed, or oat milk.
 Soy burgers?
 Make your own veggie burgers without the soy and without all the terrible vegetable oils (eww).